Cloudbusting: Charts

 In Australia, "Cloudbusting" narrowly missed the Kent Music Report top 100 singles chart in January 1986.

 Certifications

 Cover versions

-In 1992, Utah Saints sampled the song's line "I just know that something good is going to happen" for their song "Something Good" as well as scenes from Bush's video for their video.
+In 1992, Utah Saints sampled the song's line "I just know that something good is gonna happen" for their song "Something Good" as well as scenes from Bush's video for their video.
 It reached No. 4 on the UK Singles Chart and No. 8 when re-mixed and re-released in 2008 (the latter of which used a different sample from another artist).